h5bp/html5-boilerplate/src/doc/usage.md

 ### browserconfig.xml

-This file contains all settings regarding custom tiles for IE11.
+This file contains all settings regarding custom tiles for IE11 and Edge.

 For more info on this topic, please refer to [MSDN](https://msdn.microsoft.com/library/dn455106.aspx).